mehtaculous/connectors/README.md

 ### `Challenge`

-> Creates a new game and mints an empty game board
+> Challenges opponent to a new game and mints an empty game board

 - Challenge anyone to a game of Connect Four.
-- Both players are required to pay a fee of **.0420** ETH to play.
+- The fee to challenge an opponent is **.01** ETH.
 - Each new game mints an ERC-721 token of an empty game board.
+- Total supply of game boards is capped at **1000**.
 - Follow along with the game on any [marketplace](https://opensea.io/collection/connectors) that supports on-chain art.

-### `Begin`
+### `Move`

-> Activates a new game and executes the first move on the game board
+> Executes next placement on the game board

-- Opponents must first begin the game before any moves can be made.
+- The opponent makes the first move.
-- Each board consists of **6** Rows and **7** Columns that are *zero-indexed*.
+- Each board **7** Columns that are *zero-indexed*.
-- The `row` values range from **0 - 5**.
 - The `col` values range from **0 - 6**.

-### `Move`

-> Executes next placement on an active board

 - There is a maximum number of **42** moves per game.
 - Every move dynamically updates the metadata and SVG image of the NFT on-chain and in real time.
 - Players can win by getting **4** in a row *horizontally*, *vertically* or *diagonally*.
-- When a player wins, they are transferred the winning game board.
+- Winning player is transferred the final game board.
-- If the game ends in a draw, the NFT will remain with the smart contract.
+- If the game ends in a draw, the NFT remains with the smart contract.
-- Total supply is capped at **420**.

 ### Mainnet Contracts